-Hepatitis C viraemia in United Kingdom blood donors.
-A multicentre study.
+Hepatitis C viraemia in United Kingdom blood donors: a multicentre study

-Garson, Jeremy A., Clewley, J. P., Simmonds, P., Zhang, L. Q., Mori, J., Ring, Christopher J., Follett, E. A., Dow, B. C., Martin, Stewart and Gunson, H. (1992) Hepatitis C viraemia in United Kingdom blood donors.
-A multicentre study.
-Vox sanguinis, 62 (4). pp. 218-23.
+Garson, Jeremy A. and Clewley, J. P. and Simmonds, P. and Zhang, L. Q. and Mori, J. and Ring, Christopher J. and Follett, E. A. and Dow, B. C. and Martin, S. and Gunson, H. (1992) Hepatitis C viraemia in United Kingdom blood donors: a multicentre study.
+Vox Sanguinis, 62 (4). pp. 218-223.
 ISSN 0042-9007

 Full text is not in this repository.